ZeePPe/Ngram-Extractor/readme.md

 # Ngrams builder
-The repo contqains the methods to segment words in ngrams.
+The repo contains the methods to segment words in ngrams.
 It takes words image and generate all ngrams included in the imagese.